pfgithub/threadclient/README.md

 -   [ ] posts + post preview (+ /api/v1/:subreddit/post_requirements)
 -   [ ] fix dark flairs being displayed on a dark background
 -   [ ] user profile pages, defaulting to the overview tab
--   [ ] poll viewing. poll voting requires gql.reddit.com which needs a website session and proxying, so no voting.
--   [ ] wiki pages + wiki markdown parser (easy to add)
 -   [ ] navigation buttons eg homepage link
 -   [ ] mod tools and stuff + mod messages also + post removal tools that have options to use the subreddit things like comment distinguished stickied
 -   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)